AvaLilac/for-desktop/README.md

     <img src="https://repology.org/badge/vertical-allrepos/stoat-desktop.svg" alt="Packaging status" align="right">
 </a>

-- All downloads and instructions for Stoat can be found on Stoats [Website](https://stoat.chat/download).
 - If you use the Browser you can find FireFox/Chrome/Userscript Builds at [BrowserBuilds](https://github.com/AvaLilac/Ava-Client).
 - Though I reccomend you use Userscript if on Chrome Based Browsers.
 As Plugins do not exist due to browser limits in Extensions.
 Userscript fine though